Insurance

 Travellers can also download the GlobalRiskManager App for travel advice, security information and to receive alerts for any incidents occurring in their destination.

-All GCU travellers have access to an online platform, RiskMonitor Traveller, which combines real-time alerts with country analysis and advice delivered through a single web portal and mobile app.
+All Glasgow Caledonian travellers have access to an online platform, RiskMonitor Traveller, which combines real-time alerts with country analysis and advice delivered through a single web portal and mobile app.

-Country by country travel advice provided by the Foreign & Commonwealth Office
+Country-by-country travel advice provided by the Foreign and Commonwealth Office

 UMAL